primer3-org/primer3docs/reference_docs/readme.txt

 PRIMER_DNTP_CONC (float; default 0.0)

 The millimolar concentration of deoxyribonucleotide triphosphate.
-This argument is considered only if PRIMER_DIVALENT_CONC is specified.
-See PRIMER_DIVALENT_CONC.
+This argument is considered only if PRIMER_SALT_DIVALENT is specified.
+See PRIMER_SALT_DIVALENT.

 PRIMER_SALT_CORRECTIONS (int; default 0)